 Get A Credit Card

-But it’s a fine line to tread – use the card ONLY to pay for one weekly shop or a tank of petrol every month.
+Use the card ONLY to pay for one weekly shop or a tank of petrol every month.
 When the bill comes in, pay it off in full.

 The Last Resort… Pre-Paid Credit Cards

-Pre-paid credit cards allow you to put money onto your card in advance and, as long as you pay the card’s monthly fee on time, a record of your good payment will be sent to the credit agencies to go onto your file.
+Pre-paid credit cards allow you to put money onto your card in advance and, as long as you pay the card’s monthly fee on time, a record of your payment will be sent to the credit agencies to go onto your file.

 Trust Deed Example